5.8-magnitude earthquake strikes off the coast of Guatemala - USGS - ExBulletin

 According to the US Geological Survey, the quake occurred 45 km south of the coastal region of Puerto San Jose, Guatemala, near the border with El Salvador.

-“The earthquake has been reported in different areas of the national territory in all regions,” said David de Leon, spokesman for the National Coordination for Disaster Reduction (CONRD).
+“The earthquake was reported in different areas of the national territory in all regions,” said David de Leon, a spokesperson for the National Coordination for Disaster Reduction (CONRED).

-(Press reporting by Sofia Mincho; Writing by Cassandra Garrison; Editing by Dina Beth Solomon and Aurora Ellis)
+(Reporting by Sophia Menchow, Writing by Cassandra Garrison, Editing by Dina Beth Solomon and Aurora Ellis)

 Sources